Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Restrain* (Major Attack), x1 damage, physical, melee, on success [Grab](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#grab) the target
 *Bash* (Major Attack), x1 damage, physical, melee, on success move target 1 square
 *Protect* (Minor Aux), target is [Protected](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#protection) by the Major Warrior.

+# Monster Rules and Traits

+## Size X
+Particularly large enemies may have a Size stat.
+This increases how difficult it is to restrict a creature's movement; it's harder to grab and hold down bigger creatures.
+Size comes into play when targeting a creature with an Ability that would cause the creature to move against its will (such as [Bash](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#bash) ) or gain an ailment that would restrict its ability to move (such as [Root](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#bash) or [Slow](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#slow) ).
+Such Abilities do damage as normal, but they must have a result X higher to successfully move or restraint the creature.
+> For example, Balam is trying to hit with the Bash Ability.
+If he scores a Solid Hit with the Attack, he moves his target 1 Square.
+If his target has 14 Physical Defense and his result is 19, he deals 5 Physical damage to his target and moves them.
+If that target were a grizzly bear with Size 2, a result of 19 would still do 5 damage, but he needs a result of at least 21 to successfully move the bear.
+(The 21 result would still increase to 7 damage, as normal.)
+//TODO more examples of different size levels